Monday, July 22, 2024

 2. Purpose

 As an expat in SG, my identity and purpose seemed intricately tied to career accomplishments and economic success which started to feel superficial and inauthentic.
 I didn't want to feel like my net worth is a measure of my worth.
 Over the years, the realization dawned on me that I had become little more than a tolerated taxpayer.
-I found myself shrinking away from the individualistic "every man for himself" type of thinking and detesting the "kiasu" mentality that is so prevalent in SG.
+I found myself steering away from the individualistic 'every man for himself' type of thinking and detesting the "kiasu" mentality that is so prevalent in SG.
 I also wanted to distance myself from the proverbial rat race.

 The yearning grew to return to my roots, embrace my culture and find more meaning to life.
 I aspired to adopt a conscious and more soulful way of living, where the significance of people, relationships and experiences surpassed that of a glossy lifestyle and extravagant material possessions.